 How do I receive help with registering for my classes?

 Academic Advisors will assist students in their college endeavors by providing students with assistance and coaching on academic planning, program and graduation requirements, registration policies and more.
 Advisors are assigned to students based on your degree and can be reached by email at firstname.lastname@example.org to schedule an appointment.
 All registration activities are done through ...Read more

 When do classes begin?

 The first day of classes for Fall 2021 is Monday, August 23, 2021.

 How is UH West O‘ahu supporting current students through COVID-19?

 The University of Hawaiʻi –West Oʻahu is committed to providing a quality academic experience to its students during this unexpected and challenging time.
 Current UH West Oʻahu students that need access to wifi or a computer can sign up for a classroom space that follows social distancing procedures.
 To view campus updates and see what services are available during COVID-19 please visit ...Read more

 What student services and offices are available during the COVID-19 outbreak?

-Because of the current situation brought on by COVID-19, Student Affairs offices are closed for in-person services at this time, however, staff and faculty are available to assist students virtually Monday-Friday from 8:00 a.m. to 4:30 p.m.
-You can email any office to schedule a time to speak by phone or set up a zoom meeting conference.
-To see a list of contact emails and updated hours, please ...Read more
+Because of the current situation brought on by COVID-19, the UH West Oʻahu campus is open to UH West Oʻahu students and employees, but closed to the general public.
+Some offices are closed for in-person services or open by apppintment only.
+However, staff and faculty are available to assist students virtually Monday-Friday from 8:00 a.m. to 4:30 p.m.
+You can email any office to schedule ...Read more

 How do I send my transcripts, health forms, or other documents to UH West O’ahu?